 Congratulations are in order for fashion designer Christian Siriano (who recently launched his first bridal collection with Kleinfeld) and his new husband, musician Brad Walsh!
-The pair tied the knot last night at their charming summer home in Danbury, Connecticut, and gave BRIDES an exclusive look at their day — dishing on everything from their attire and the décor to the A-list guest list (and wedding party!) and how it feels to finally be married.
+The pair tied the knot at their charming summer home in Danbury, Connecticut, and gave Brides an exclusive look at their day—dishing on everything from their attire and the décor to the A-list guest list (and wedding party!) and how it feels to finally be married.

 "It went off without a hitch," the newlyweds said of their big night.
 "We both managed to eat a lot of food, thankfully, as the advice from all of our married friends was to make it a point to eat otherwise you never will."

 Ready to see how their summer nuptials came together?
 Then read on to see their entire day, as captured by Victor Castro and shared exclusively with Brides.

 When it came time to pick their wedding venue, Christian and Brad looked no further than their own backyard.
 "We wanted to have the wedding at our vacation house in Connecticut because it's got plenty of serene outdoor space and it's our favorite sanctuary away from the noise of the city," the couple says.
 "Many of our friends and family members have been to the house as guests so it's a comfortable place for everyone to have a good time."

 The style-savvy grooms turned to designer David Hart for their wedding attire.
 "David does menswear so well and he is a friend, so we set up an appointment for custom suits!"
 Christian and Brad share.
 Their all-black ceremony attire was a purposeful decision, as they asked their wedding party and entire guest list to come dressed in white.